dannyko/gpdk/games/wallball/README.md

 == "Wallball", a demo/test game for the Gameprez Developer Kit ==

+---

+Wallball is an entry-level game of skill for all ages.
+Control the bouncing ball by moving the paddle, and score points by bouncing the ball off the moving wall.
+Ball speed increases with score!

+---

 To compile CoffeeScript code into JavaScript, run:

 cake compile